clasanch/freecodecamp-exercises-demo/src/data-structures/README.md

       coverage and fundamental node operations demonstration
 - [x] **Create a Linked List Class** - ✅ Completed with 100% test coverage and basic add functionality with educational compliance
-- [ ] Remove Elements from a Linked List
+- [x] **Remove Elements from a Linked List** - ✅ Completed with 100% test coverage and comprehensive removal handling (head, middle, tail, non-existent)
 - [ ] Search within a Linked List
 - [ ] Remove Elements from a Linked List by Index
 - [ ] Add Elements at a Specific Index in a Linked List